vp-valentinpfeil/vp-valentinpfeil.github.io/content/authors/admin/_index.md

   - Confidential Computing and Security
   - Defence and Cybersecurity
   - Artificial Intelligence
-  - Fitness, Hyrox and Calisthenics
+  - Freeletics, Calisthenics, Gymnastics, Running, Yoga, and Competitions, such as (Half-)Marathons and Hyrox

 education:
   - area: M.Sc.
 Computer Science